Here are our top tips on how to win competitions in order to nab free prizes and money for very little effort.

 - Warning, warning, warning!

-- Latest online competitions – try them now!
+- Latest competitions – try them now!

-- Competitions in newspapers and magazines
+- How to win competitions in newspapers and magazines

 If you enter an online competition you’ll be asked to include your email address.
 This generally means that your inbox will soon be flooded with spam – lots and lots of it.
 To avoid this problem all you have to do is set up a separate email account.